 Process Measure: DHCS continues monitoring access to HHP housing support services for HHP members who are experiencing homelessness or at risk of experiencing homelessness.

 Process Measure: HHP and WPC continue to enroll Medi-Cal members and provide care coordination and housing support services through 2021.

-ADDITIONAL ACTIVITIES PRIORITIZED FOR IMPLE MENTATION 3.
-Develop and advance CalAIM proposals seeking to extend statewide the service options available under Whole Person Care and Health Homes Program through the Enhanced Care Management program and In Lieu of Services care coordination and housing services, including incentive funding, to better address the health care needs of people who are staying in shelter and interim housing sites.
-DHCS Implementation of ECM begins on January 1, 2022, in counties currently providing WPC and HHP.
+3. Develop and advance CalAIM proposals seeking to extend statewide the service options available under WPC and Health Homes Program through the Enhanced Care Management program and In Lieu of Services care coordination and housing services, including incentive funding, to better address the health care needs of people who are staying in shelter and interim housing sites.

+DHCS

+Implementation of Enhanced Care Management (ECM) begins on January 1, 2022, in counties currently providing WPC and HHP.

 ECM will be available in all counties, and for all ECM target populations by January 1, 2023.
-Implementation of ILOS begins on January 1, 2022.
-Process Measure: DHCS receives Federal approval to provide ECM and ILOS services statewide for all target populations.
+Implementation of In Lieu of Services (ILOS) begins on January 1, 2022.

+Process Measure: DHCS receives federal approval to provide ECM and ILOS services statewide for all target populations.

 Process Measure: Medi-Cal Managed Care health plans submission, and DHCS approval, of ECM and ILOS Model of Care and additional submitted deliverables for implementation.

 Process Measure: Staged implementation timeline for ECM.
 ILOS goes live January 1, 2022, in all counties.
 Medi-Cal Managed Care Plan (MCPs) may add new ILOS every 6 months.

+EXPANDING COMMUNITIES' CAPACITY TO PROVIDE SAFE AND EFFECTIVE SHELTERING AND INTERIM HOUSING

 OBJECTIVE 10: Expand alignment and engagement of State resources, including Medi-Cal and behavioral health care resources, in efforts to address health disparities and services needs among Californians temporarily staying within sheltering and interim housing options.
+Outcome Measures: MCPs transitioning successfully from WPC/HHP January 1, 2022.
+Statewide implementation of ECM in all counties by July 1, 2022.
+ECM available for all target populations by January 1, 2023.
+Document integration of ILOS and measures to track members' progression.